Polarization of $\Lambda$ and $\overline{\Lambda}$ hyperons along the beam direction in Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV

-Recent hydrodynamical calculations of hyperon polarization~\cite{Becattini:2021iol, Fu:2021pok} based on fluid shear and thermal vorticity generate positive $\pzstwo$ as observed in the data.
 The comparison between the ALICE results and the $\pzstwo$ values estimated from the fluid shear and thermal vorticity in a hydrodynamic model following the scheme used in Ref.~\cite{Fu:2021pok} is shown in Figs.~\ref{lpol_star_alice_comp_cent},~\ref{lpol_star_alice_comp_pt}, and~\ref{lpol_rap}.
-The 3+1 D hydrodynamical model MUSIC~\cite{Schenke:2010nt,Schenke:2010rr} with AMPT initial conditions~\cite{Lin:2004en,Xu:2016hmp}, tuned to describe the $dN_{\rm ch}/d\eta$~\cite{Adam:2015ptt}, $p_{\rm T}$ spectra~\cite{Acharya:2019yoi}, and $v_{2}(p_{\rm T})$ of pions, kaons and protons~\cite{Acharya:2018zuq,Zhao:2017yhj} in Pb--Pb collisions at $\sNN =5.02$~TeV is used for the longitudinal polarization calculation.
-As shown in Ref.~\cite{Fu:2021pok}, the shear induced polarization reproduces the azimuthal phase modulation observed in the data whereas the thermal vorticity alone generates the opposite phase.
+The 3+1 D hydrodynamical model MUSIC~\cite{Schenke:2010nt,Schenke:2010rr} with AMPT initial conditions~\cite{Lin:2004en,Xu:2016hmp}, tuned to describe the $dN_{\rm ch}/d\eta$~\cite{Adam:2015ptt}, $p_{\rm T}$ spectra~\cite{Acharya:2019yoi}, and $v_{2}(p_{\rm T})$ of pions, kaons, and protons~\cite{Acharya:2018zuq,Zhao:2017yhj} in Pb--Pb collisions at $\sNN =5.02$~TeV is used for the longitudinal polarization calculation.
 In the scenario where the polarization is calculated for the \lam and $\overline\Lambda$ at the freeze-out using hyperon mass for the mass of the spin carrier, the effect of thermal vorticity dominates over the shear induced polarization and total $\pzstwo$ shows a negative sign.
 However, considering the constituent strange quark as the spin carrier and the hyperons inheriting the spin polarization of the strange quark at hadronization, the effect of fluid shear prevails over thermal vorticity and generates the correct sign for resulting $\pzstwo$ as shown in Figs.~\ref{lpol_star_alice_comp_cent},~\ref{lpol_star_alice_comp_pt}, and~\ref{lpol_rap}.
-In the first approach, the \lam and $\overline\Lambda$ instantaneously responds to the hydrodynamic gradients at the hadronization and does not take into account the strange quark spin information.
-In the second approach, the strange quark spin polarization is estimated at the chemical freeze-out and \lam and $\overline\Lambda$ inherits the spin information of the strange quark at the hadronization.
-In both cases, the effect of hadronic scatterings on the hyperon spin polarization are not considered.
+In both cases, the effect of hadronic scatterings on the hyperon spin polarization is not considered.
+Note that theoretical models, including the spin degrees of freedom consistently through all the stages of heavy-ion collisions are not yet well developed~\cite{Sheng:2020ghv,Wang:2021owk}.
+Comparison of the experimental results with the two scenarios discussed here provides a qualitative idea about the possible consequences of the different assumptions used to estimate hyperon polarization from the velocity and temperature gradients generated by hydrodynamic or transport models~\cite{Fu:2021pok}.